Helpline 1800 18 7263

 Report actual or threatened violence to the health professionals and, if necessary, call the police on 000.
 It’s important that the person gets help quickly and that no one is at risk.

-If you believe someone may harm themself or others, make this very clear to the health professionals.
+If you believe someone may harm themself or others, make this very clear to their treatment team.
+Explain what you have noticed that makes you think they are likely to hurt themselves or others.
 If you feel your concerns are not taken seriously, put them in writing.
 Send copies of your letter to others such as the area mental health service manager, and even local MPs and State Health Ministers.

 A person may use aggression to make you do what they want – if they get their own way it encourages them to continue.
-Get professional help.
+If this is ongoing behaviour, seek professional help.

 If you live with someone who persistently behaves aggressively despite offers of help to deal with this, then discuss what can be done with the case manager or other health professional.
 Review what would be the best long-term living arrangements for both of you, and in some cases an intervention order may be necessary to ensure your safety.

-Anyone can develop a mental illness.
-But when a close relative is affected, you may worry that you or your children will develop the same condition.
+Anyone can develop a mental health issue.
+But when a close relative is affected, you may worry that you or someone else in the family will develop the same condition.

-Research suggests you can inherit a vulnerability to mental illnesses, however, it’s only one of many factors.
-It’s important to be reassured that most people with a close relative with mental illness don’t develop the same illness themselves.
+Research suggests you can inherit a vulnerability to mental health issues, however, it’s only one of many factors.
+It’s important to be reassured that manypeople with a close relative with mental illness don’t develop the same illness themselves.

 If you’re concerned, ask your GP, or local mental health service to suggest a health professional who can give you more advice.
 Just as we can reduce our risk of physical problems like heart disease, we can also be sensible about the possibility of mental illness, by avoiding risk factors such as drugs and learning to manage stress, for example.

 One thing is certain: no one is to blame for a relative’s mental illness.
 It’s common (especially for parents) to worry that something they’ve done – or not done – caused the illness.
-We all have arguments or stressful times with those we care about, but it doesn’t cause mental illness.
+We all have arguments or stressful times with those we care about, but it doesn’t directly cause mental health issues.

 Developing a mental illness is a major event in someone’s life and will have a big effect on them.
 It’s natural that they and you will a feel a sense of loss and sadness about this, and it’s important these emotions are acknowledged and worked through.